capenaka/SlicerUpperAirwaySegmentator/README.md

 On Windows, the torch CUDA dependency may not properly be detected and installed.

 To solve this problem, you can use the `PyTorch Utils` extension, uninstall the version of PyTorch and install a new version of PyTorch by setting the `Computation backend` compatible with your hardware.
+Make sure to restart Slicer after performing the re-installation.

 The PyTorch version should be greater than `2.0.0` for nnUNet compatibility.